Who We Are

 Joyful Stewards of Catholic Giving

 We believe our mission is sacred.
-We partner with donors to fulfill the spiritual, educational and social needs of our community.
-Together, we walk spiritual ground, doing service that’s profound, compassionate and perpetual.
+It’s a faithful, generous response to the many blessings we’ve received.
+Through our mission, we invite our Catholic community to walk spiritual ground, doing service that’s profound, compassionate, and perpetual.

-FISCAL YEAR ENDING JUNE 30, 2016
+FISCAL YEAR ENDING JUNE 30, 2023

-Working With CCF Staff
+Working With the CCF Team

-What is a Community Foundation?
+What is a community foundation?

 What's the difference between Catholic Charities and CCF?

-The Catholic Community Foundation collects, grows and distributes funds on behalf of our donors.
-Their gifts and The Legacy Fund sustain many of the programs provided by Catholic Charities and many other non-profit organizations.
-We provide targeted financial support that enables those organizations to serve the spiritual, educational and social needs of the community in perpetuity.
+The Catholic Community Foundation collects, grows, and distributes funds on behalf of our donors.
+Their gifts and The Legacy Fund sustain many of the programs provided by Catholic Charities and many other nonprofit organizations.
+We provide targeted financial support that enables those organizations to serve the spiritual, educational, and social needs of the community in perpetuity.

 Why not just give directly to a charity?

 We never discourage charitable giving — and there are many organizations that need funds right now.
-Our donors are often in a position to give to an organization today while also growing funds to support that organization’s work in perpetuity.
+Our donors often are in a position to give to an organization today while also growing funds to support that organization’s work in perpetuity.

-For example, direct Catholic school grants can help struggling parishes keep their schools open today.
+For example, directing grants from donor advised funds can help struggling parishes keep their schools open today.
 Legacy giving can help those same parishes educate the students of tomorrow.

-Can I only donate to Catholic Organizations?
+Can I only donate to Catholic organizations?

-Donors can make grants to any organization that serves the spiritual, educational and social needs of the community — and does not engage in activity contrary to Catholic teachings.
+Donors can make grants to any organization that serves the spiritual, educational, and social needs of the community — and does not engage in activity contrary to Catholic teachings.

-Our dedicated staff uses non-profit evaluation resources, such as Guidestar, to help donors research organizations they’d like to support.
-Donors can be confident that any non-profits receiving funds through CCF are:
+Our dedicated staff uses nonprofit evaluation resources, such as Guidestar, to help donors research organizations they’d like to support.
+Donors can be confident that any nonprofits receiving funds through CCF are:

-- Defined as tax-exempt under Section 501(c)(3) of the Internal Revenue Service code
+- Defined as tax-exempt under Section 501(c)(3) of the Internal Revenue Service code.

-- Financially viable
+- Financially viable.

-- Have missions, values and behaviors that don’t conflict with Catholic teachings
+- Have missions, values, and behaviors that don’t conflict with Catholic teachings.

 Is there a minimum amount to get started?

-Are there costs associated with establishing a donor-advised fund?
+Are there costs associated with establishing a donor advised fund?

 There are no upfront, out-of-pocket expenses.